facebook/react/docs/tutorial/tutorial.md

 Component keys don't need to be globally unique, only unique relative to the immediate siblings.

 ### Implementing Time Travel

 For our move list, we already have a unique ID for each step: the number of the move when it happened.
 Add the key as `<li key={move}>` and the key warning should disappear.

+<a href="https://codepen.io/brigand/pen/PmGdxo?editors=0010" target="_blank">View the current code</a>.

 Clicking any of the move links throws an error because `jumpTo` is undefined.
 Let's add a new key to Game's state to indicate which step we're currently viewing.
 First, add `stepNumber: 0` to the initial state, then have `jumpTo` update that state.